roger2000hk/godbase/fix/README.md

 #### a speedy, comparable fixed-point for Go

 ### why?
 I needed a fixed-point type, but couldn't find one that felt just right.
-Further investigation showed that big.Ints are not comparable which means using them this deep down the stack is an extra responsibility and limitation that I'm not really comfortable with.

 ### what?
 I ended up implementing a value struct using int64 numerator and denominators.
 This means that the upper representable limit is max(int64)/denominator.
 The api resembles the big apis, with pointer receivers for results.